コンテンツにスキップ

 Ozo doctrine (Noh performer Kyogen style Ozo school)

-It seemed like the temperature had dropped significantly since the beginning of October, but the heat returned on October 6th after a long time.
-Today was the votive kyogen performance at Nakanoshima Inari Shrine.
+It felt like the temperature had dropped significantly since the start of October, but the heat returned on October 6th after a long time.
+Today was the day of the votive kyogen performance at Nakanojima Inari Shrine.

 As we turned the corner, we could hear the sound of festival music.
 The approach to the shrine was bustling with stalls, and the excitement was enough to make us loosen our purse strings a little.
 Although there was no need to worry about a typhoon, the wind was a little strong, and one long-time member of the support group commented that "this is the first time we've seen such strong winds."